trqphoenix/amongusprophunt/README.md

 http://www.mediafire.com/file/sfj30r47w2bspoz/Prop+Hunt+v1.5+Among+Us_2020.11.17.apk/file

-#### 2. After downloading (dl'ing), go to Downloads in chrome and tap the downloaded apk to install.
+#### 2. After dling, go to Downloads in chrome and tap the dled apk to install.
 If it says Something security blabla, then simply follow what it says and allow the permission to install.
 Then go back and click install.

 #### 3. Now we need to download the app that controls the prop hunt game.
 So now dl (download) the apk for skeld.net switcher.
 We need this to control the game with props, very imp.